 People with diabetes or others looking to lower their blood sugar may need to avoid eating too many potatoes.

-Summary: Nightshade vegetables are nutrient-dense foods that may provide a number of health benefits through their vitamin, mineral, fiber and antioxidant content.
+Nightshades are nutrient-dense foods that may provide a number of health benefits through their vitamin, mineral, fiber, and antioxidant content.

-Although nightshade vegetables are a rich source of nutrients, many people claim they are harmful and should be avoided.
+Although nightshade vegetables are a rich source of nutrients, many people claim they’re harmful and should be avoided.

 The majority of these claims seem to center around a group of substances found in nightshades called alkaloids.

 Alkaloids are nitrogen-containing substances typically found in the leaves and stems of nightshades.
-They are often very bitter and function as a natural insect repellent.
+They’re often very bitter and function as a natural insect repellent.

 But the edible portions of these plants contain some alkaloids, too.
-Consequently, many people with autoimmune diseases have eliminated nightshades from their diets and believe these foods are contributing to their health problems.
+Consequently, many people with autoimmune diseases eliminate nightshades from their diets, believing they contribute to their health problems.

 Inflammatory bowel disease (IBD) is a group of autoimmune diseases characterized by inflammation of the digestive tract.
 Examples are Crohn’s disease and ulcerative colitis.

-When this happens, the body's immune system attacks the harmful substances, leading to further inflammation of the gut and many adverse gastrointestinal symptoms, such as pain, diarrhea, malabsorption and others.
+When this happens, the body’s immune system attacks the harmful substances, leading to further inflammation of the gut and many adverse gastrointestinal symptoms, such as pain, diarrhea, and malabsorption.

 While research on this is limited, a few studies in animals suggest that the alkaloids in nightshades may further aggravate the intestinal lining of people with IBD.

-This limited research in animals and test tubes suggests that people with IBD may benefit from eliminating or reducing nightshade intake.
+This limited research in animals and test tubes suggests that people with IBD may benefit from eliminating or reducing nightshades.
 But research is needed in humans before more definitive recommendations can be made.

 Even less is known about the effects of nightshades on other autoimmune diseases.